-Acyclovir (Zovirax, generic), valacyclovir (Valtrex), and famciclovir (Famvir) -- the antiviral pills used to treat genital herpes -- can also treat the cold sores associated with oral herpes (herpes labialis).
-A new form of acyclovir (Sitavig) is administered orally as an adhesive tablet – the patient applies the tablet to the gum region of the mouth where it dissolves during the course of the day.
-In addition, acyclovir is available in topical form, as is a related drug penciclovir (Denavir).
+Acyclovir (Zovirax, generic), valacyclovir (Valtrex), and famciclovir (Famvir), the antiviral pills used to treat genital herpes, can also treat the cold sores associated with oral herpes (herpes labialis).
+A new form of acyclovir (Sitavig) is administered orally as an adhesive tablet; it is applied to the gum region of the mouth, where it dissolves during the course of the day.
+In addition, acyclovir is available in topical form, as is the related drug penciclovir (Denavir).

 These ointments or creams can help shorten healing time and duration of symptoms.
-However, none are truly effective in eliminating outbreaks.
+However, none are truly effective at eliminating outbreaks.

-Patients can manage most herpes simplex infections that develop on the skin at home with over-the-counter painkillers and measures to relieve symptoms.
+Most herpes simplex infections that develop on the skin can be managed at home with over-the-counter painkillers and simple measures to relieve symptoms.

 Herbs and Supplements

 Generally, manufacturers of herbal remedies and dietary supplements do not need FDA approval to sell their products.
 Just like a drug, herbs and supplements can affect the body's chemistry, and therefore have the potential to produce side effects that may be harmful.
 There have been several reported cases of serious and even lethal side effects from herbal products.
 Always check with your provider before using any herbal remedies or dietary supplements.